omriAckley/isopod/readme.md

 Normally when you send some Javascript data from one program (e.g. your server) to another (e.g. your client) it loses "richness".
 Functions, regular expressions, circular objects, objects with non-standard prototypes—all of these things *would not* normally transfer over.

-One way to think about why this happens is that any data that gets sent somewhere else by your Javascript program will (basically) need to get converted into a string, and is generally parsed back into data on the receiving end.
+One way to think about why this happens is that any data that gets sent somewhere else by your Javascript program will (basically) need to get converted into a string, and is generally converted back into data (parsed) on the receiving end.
 Commonly the sender will `JSON.stringify` the data and the receiver will `JSON.parse` the incoming string.

 This means that Javascript objects get converted into JSON strings, which are only natively equipped to represent plain objects, plain arrays, strings, numbers, booleans, and null.